saieeshb/quartz/content/notes/Prokaryotic Transcription.md

   3. No exons or introns in prokaryotes.
   4. Somewhere at the 3' end, a strech of Gs and Cs are formed which form the stem-loop sequence.
 	  1. The Gs and Cs bind to each other creating the stem-loop sequence shown above.
-	  2. The stem loop (being big) blocks the RNA Polymerase from continuing to transcribe.
-3:44
+	  2. The stem loop (being big) blocks the RNA Polymerase from continuing to transcribe, hence effectively ending the process of transcription.
+	  3.